oomlout/oomlout_oomp_builder/navigation/hardware/set_screw/4_mm/50_mm/part/readme.md

-# Hardware Set Screw 4 Mm 50 Mm
+# Hardware Set Screw 4 mm 50 mm

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base